Mooney Face Test: Modern tests

 The Mooney test has been updated by the Mooney-Verhallen test, which addressed the former's limited length, time-consuming interview stage, and high false alarm rates through the adoption of online testing and test-retest models.
 In this study, 397 participants ranging from ages 18 to 42 were tested.
 All participants were of European descent.
 In an effort to reduce false alarm rates, participants were also given a new task – rather than finding a holistic face within one image, participants would have to find specific facial features within an image shown among two distractions.
 In other words, this new test used a three alternative forced (3AFC) choice module rather than all-or-nothing.
 Other variations of their modernized Mooney Face test have also developed new images in which the face is inverted, upside down, or distorted further.
 Overall, participants all performed quite well, with about 7% of participants getting every question correct.

 Participants in the Mooney-Verhallen test were also given the task to rate their own ability of facial discrimination on a scale from 1-10 (10 being most confident, 1 being least confident), allowing for post-testing comparison.
 Data showed that participants were typically able to accurately rate their own ability of facial discrimination.
 Among the 397 participants, 370 participants had their genome sequenced as well.
 In correlational discussion, researchers tentatively identified an association between performance on the Mooney Face Test and a polymorphism in the RAPGEF5 gene.
-Within this study, data also showed that male participants generally out performed female participants in terms of reaction time and accuracy, however, it didn't show any correlation in ability with age.
+Within this study, data also showed that male participants generally outperformed female participants in terms of reaction time and accuracy, however, it didn't show any correlation in ability with age.

-Another study with 40 participants also found that males tended to out perform female participants.
+Another study with 40 participants also found that males tended to outperform female participants.

 In yet another test, individual participants were studied on a more intimate level as to see how external influences affected performance.
-These influences include individual’s personality, predisposed cognitive abilities, and perceptual exposure.
+These influences include individual's personality, predisposed cognitive abilities, and perceptual exposure.
 Previously thought to have little impact on overall performance, these external influences are now being tested in the updated versions of the Mooney Face Test.
 Results suggested that reliability is hard to assess within a small group study because of the pertinence of individual influence.